 Find out where you are in the list above, then gather the names, ages, and addresses of all the people who are equal or higher than you on that list.

-A packet for the Ex Parte Petition for Order to Open Safe Deposit Box is available free of charge at the Civil Law Self-Help Center and on the probate webpage.
+If you prefer to fill out by hand, a packet for the Ex Parte Petition for Order to Open Safe Deposit Box is available free of charge at the Civil Law Self-Help Center.
 You can also download an Ex Parte Petition for Order to Open Safe Deposit Box on your computer by clicking one of the listed formats underneath the form's title below.
 The packet includes the consent form listed in Step 3.
 (Remember you do not fill out this form.
 Go to Step 3 for more information.)

 EX PARTE PETITION FOR ORDER TO OPEN SAFE DEPOSIT BOX